-The Museum is committed to making both its building and programs accessible to visitors with disabilities.
-We offer programs and services for visitors of all ages and abilities.
+The Museum is committed to accessibility for all visitors.
 For general access information, call 617-267-9300, or e-mail email@example.com.
 For program information, call 617-369-3189.
 For more information about website accessibility, see Website Accessibility Statement.

 Parking and Entrances

 Accessible spaces are available in our garage and parking lots located on Museum Road.
 The Huntington Avenue parking lot (entrance on Museum Road) has HP spaces along the Huntington Avenue side, parallel to the sidewalk.
-Payment for parking may be made in the lobby of the State Street Corporation Fenway Entrance, the lobby of the garage, and by credit or debit card at the exit gates.
+Payment for parking may be made in the garage, or by credit or debit card at the exit gates.
 Should you need assistance, there is a help button on the gate.
 Scan your membership card to receive the discounted rate.
-For directions and rates, visit Getting Here.

-Manual wheelchairs, Rollators (walkers with wheels, padded seats, and backs), are available free of charge on a first-come, first-served basis at all entrances.
-When demand is high and during busy hours (the weekend after Thanksgiving, Art in Bloom, and Mother’s Day, for example), wheelchairs may not be immediately available.
-Please return wheelchairs and walkers after your visit.
+Manual wheelchairs and Rollators (walkers with wheels, padded seats, and backs) are available free of charge on a first-come, first-served basis at both the main entrance, the Huntington Avenue Entrance, and the entrance reserved for those who require a level entrance, the Linde Family Wing Entrance.
+Please return wheelchairs and Rollators after your visit.

 The MFA also welcomes your personal walkers, wheelchairs, and scooters.